netbuk/netbuk.github.io/about.markdown

 ---
 layout: about
-title: accent
+title: about
-author: Ankit Sultana
+author: C3KO
 permalink: /about
 ---

 Hi!
-My name is yourname!
+My name is Christian!

 > One shalt not speak shakespearean, or brocolli McDonalds